 - Goal Area 1.
-Identify & Recognize: What do you want to see identified and recognized in the plan? - Goal Area 2.
-Safeguard & Manage: What policies or practices are important to protect your community's history and cultural resources? - Goal Area 3.
-Engage & Educate: What types of engagement and/or educational activities/ programs would you like to see recommended in the plan? - Goal Area 4.
-Streamline Process & Maximize Resources: How should the City prioritize its resources (staff/funds)when implementing this plan?
+Identify and Recognize: What do you want to see identified and recognized in the plan? - Goal Area 2.
+Conserve and Manage: What policies or practices are important to protect your community's history and cultural resources? - Goal Area 3.
+Engage and Educate: What types of engagement and/or educational activities/ programs would you like to see recommended in the plan? - Goal Area 4.
+Streamline Process and Maximize Resources: How should the City prioritize its resources (staff/funds)when implementing this plan?

-Goal Areq#1: Identify + Recognize What do you want to see identified and recognized in the plan?
-Communities and their stories Historic infrastructure - PARKS, street orid, carals(1) Liv ability, green space, Consideration for bitus, pedestrians + intertwint reserving a Historic Neichl - their character difining Endangered buildings / res Down PROTECTIONS & PENALTIES Zoving Erservation V Connections to indigenous /tribul his VManchester NEEDS a Design Overlay PLAN
+Goal Area # 1: I dentify + Recognize What do you want to see identified and recognized in the plan?
+Communities and their stories Historic infrastructure - PARKS, street orid, carals(1) V \iv ability, green space, Consideration for biturs, pedestrians + into twinn Preservingo Historic Neich historic - their character difining Endongered buildings / res Denn PROTECTIONS & PENALTIES Zouing l'Erservation V Connections to indigenous /tribal histor VManchester NEEDS a Design Overlay PLAN